St Peter’s, Cornworthy

 Dedicated to St Peter, this church is the second oldest building in the village, its fabric mostly dating from the 14th Century.

-The early 16th century screen is still in place – look for the pomegranates connected with Catherine of Aragon - and there is an almost complete set of Georgian pews dating from 1788.
-Inside them there are unique 19th century graffiti.
-The font is Norman and points to the fact that there was a much earlier structure than the one we see now.
+The early-16th-century screen is still in place – look for the pomegranates connected with Catherine of Aragon - and there is an almost complete set of Georgian pews dating from 1788.
+Inside them there are unique 19th-century graffiti.
+The font is Norman and points to the fact that there was once a much earlier structure than the one we see now.

 The church is open all day and there is a good church guide and a trail for younger visitors.